smart-data-models/dataModel.Transportation/RoadSegment/doc/spec_IT.md

       x-ngsi:
         type: Property
     pedestrianPathRightHeight:
-      description: 'Height of the walkway placed on the right edge of the road corresponding to this observation.'
+      description: Height of the walkway placed on the right edge of the road corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     pedestrianPathRightWidth:
-      description: 'Width of the walkway placed on the right edge of the road corresponding to this observation.'
+      description: Width of the walkway placed on the right edge of the road corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     refRoad:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Road to which this road segment belongs to.'
           x-ngsi:
+            type: Property
+      description: Road to which this road segment belongs to
+      x-ngsi:
         type: Relationship
     rightOfWayWidth:
       description: 'Right of Way (RoW) is the total land area available for the roadway.
-Its width accommodates for carriages way + other necessities + future extension, along the road''s alignment.'
+Its width accommodates for carriages way + other necessities + future extension, along the road''s alignment'
       type: number
       x-ngsi:
         type: Property
     roadClass:
       description: 'The type of road corresponding to this observation.
-Enum: [OTHER_PUBLIC_ROAD, PRIVATE_ROAD, MINOR_CITY_ROAD, MAJOR_DISTRICT_ROAD, MAJOR_CITY_ROAD, NATIONAL_HIGHWAY, SERVICE_ROAD, STATE_HIGHWAY, OTHER_DISTRICT_ROAD, PORT_ROAD].'
+Enum: [OTHER_PUBLIC_ROAD, PRIVATE_ROAD, MINOR_CITY_ROAD, MAJOR_DISTRICT_ROAD, MAJOR_CITY_ROAD, NATIONAL_HIGHWAY, SERVICE_ROAD, STATE_HIGHWAY, OTHER_DISTRICT_ROAD, PORT_ROAD]'
       enum:
         - MAJOR_DISTRICT_ROAD
         - MAJOR_CITY_ROAD